 In addition, the Bank has been named as a defendant in five putative class actions that were consolidated in the U.S. District Court for the Southern District of New York asserting antitrust, fraud, and other claims relating to an alleged conspiracy to manipulate the U.S. dollar ISDAFIX benchmark.
-On 8 April 2016, Deutsche Bank settled the class actions for U.S.\$ 50 million, which is subject to final court approval.
-The settlement was preliminarily approved by the court on 11 May 2016.
-The final approval hearing is scheduled to take place on 30 May 2018."
+On 8 April 2016, Deutsche Bank settled the class actions for

+U.S.\$ 50 million, subject to final court approval.
+The court approved the settlement on 30 May 2018."